Hubble's law: Precision cosmology and the Hubble tension

 and confirmed by the James Webb Space Telescope in 2023.

 The "early" and "late" measurements disagree at the >5 σ level, beyond a plausible level of chance.
 The resolution to this disagreement is an ongoing area of active research.

-The landscape of H0 measurements around 2021, with the 2018 results from CMB measurements highlighted in pink and 2020 distance ladder values highlighted in cyan.
+Summary of H0 estimates (circa 2025) from different cosmological probes with error bars smaller than 3.5 standard deviations.
+The top part shows estimates based on early-time measurements assuming a flat LCDM cosmology, the middle part contains cosmology-independent direct measurements of H0, while the bottom part shows estimates that contain some form of astrophysical modeling.

 Reducing systematic errors

 Since 2013, extensive checks for possible systematic errors and improvements in reproducibility have been undertaken.